xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 - LULC transition impact status (values -1, 0 and 1)
 We will change the impact status by adding 2 to each of the values and multiplying by 1,000,000 thus changing values -1 to 1,000,000 (degradation), 0 to 2,000,000 (stable) and 1 to 3,000,000 (improving)

-In the Processing Toolbox, under Models, click on model B4 Combine Bioclimatic Belts, LULC Transitions and Impact Layers.
+In the Processing Toolbox, under Models, click on model **B4 Combine Bioclimatic Belts, LULC Transitions and Impact Layers**.

 |SubB_B4_tool_interface|